Subscription Cancel Flow Best Practices: How to Save 30% of Churning Customers

 Make Cancellation Possible

 This is non-negotiable.
 The cancel button must be findable and functional.
 Cancel flows that hide or obscure the final cancellation option violate FTC guidelines and damage brand trust.
-The goal is to present alternatives, not to prevent cancellation.
+The goal is to surface alternatives the subscriber may not have known existed.

 Every screen in the cancel flow should include a visible option to proceed with cancellation.
-The save offers are presented as alternatives, not obstacles.
+Save offers run alongside that path, never in place of it.

 Keep It Short

 The entire cancel flow should be 3-4 screens maximum.
-Each additional screen beyond four reduces completion rate and increases customer frustration.
-If a customer has to click through seven screens to cancel, they will leave negative reviews about the experience — which costs you more in brand reputation than the saved subscription was worth.
+Each additional screen beyond four reduces completion rate and increases frustration.
+If a customer has to click through seven screens to cancel, they'll leave negative reviews about the experience, which costs you more in brand reputation than the saved subscription was worth.

 Use Empathetic Copy